Dyffryn stoneworks project

 Dyffryn house gets a facelift

-Over the autumn the house will be entirely covered in scaffolding meaning that the house will not be visible.
+Later in 2020 the house will be entirely covered in scaffolding meaning that the house will not be visible.
 We ask for your understanding in carrying out this vital work.

 Dyffryn House will be undergoing a substantial stone restoration project this year costing just under £250,000.